ThePapaw/psmc-19/README.md

 • <B>Fuzzy Britches v3</B> (Video Addon)<BR>
 Features include: Works well with premium and non-premium video hosting sites, includes options for local library and downloads.
 For best results, use with a premium service like ReadlDebrid<BR><BR>

-• <B>PSMC SKINS</B> have been themed and or modded for use with PSMC-19.
-They will work with Kodi 19 and other Kodi forks.
+• <B>PSMC SKINS</B> have been themed and or modded for use with PSMC.
+They will work with Kodi or any other Kodi forks.

+• <B>Papaws AZR Redux Skin</B> - Modern skin, Netflix looking style.
+Extremely configurable.
+Forked from the Arctic: Zephyr skin.
+GUI sounds available. <BR>Also have done a matching theme available for the LaunchBox/BigBox gaming frontend, an addon to connect the two fo them , making a total All-In-One Media/Gaming Setup.<BR><a href="https://www.youtube.com/watch?v=QmdxeFvVFPM">• <B>Video:</B>  <BR><BR>

 • <B>PSMC Smoke</B> - Modern skin, extremely configurable.
 Many options and views to choose from including a Neflix type look.
-GUI sounds available. <BR><BR>
+GUI sounds available.
+(NO LONGER SUPPORTED)<BR><BR>

 • <B>PSMC Max Skin</B> - Modern skin, extremely configurable.
 Many options to choose from including a Neflix type look.
 Forked from the Bingie mod.
-GUI sounds available. (no longer supported) <BR><BR>
+GUI sounds available.
+(NO LONGER SUPPORTED) <BR><BR>

 PSMC-19, the Addons and Skins hosted here are considered 3rd party, so please do not seek help from Kodi, the Kodi forums, etc..